Rabeez/rogue/README.md

 # Rogue

 Simple rougue-like / dungeon crawler game made with [Ebitengine](https://ebitengine.org/) in Go.
 This is a personal learning project.
+Some concepts are inspired by this [article](https://threedots.tech/post/making-games-in-go/).

 ## Assets